sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 When working with any kind of data we need to review our data models.

-To begin, navigate to the **/Models/Banking** folder.
-Familiarize yourself with the models used here.
+1. In VS Code, navigate to the **/Models/Banking** folder.
+1. Take a look at the names of the models here.
+These are the domain-specific functions for this bank we will create specialized agents for.

 ## Activity 2: Defining Agent Behavior

 Agent behavior is defined using prompts.
 These can be as simple as text in a string variable.
 However, it is often better to store these as external text files.
-In this solution we will use a format called, Prompty to manage our prompts.
+In this solution we will use a format called, *Prompty* to manage our prompts.

 Prompty is an asset class and file format designed to streamline the development and management of prompts for Large Language Models (LLMs).
 By combining configuration settings, sample data, and prompt templates into a single .prompty file, Prompty enhances observability, understandability, and portability for developers, thereby accelerating the prompt engineering process.